 Other steps will include site visits to completed mitigation projects in each jurisdiction to measure and ensure their success.
 The planning team will evaluate the causes of the shortcoming in the event that a mitigation project fails to meet its goal.
-The planning team will use their assessment to amend the project and related projects in other jurisdictions, allocate additional resources to achieve the desired outcome for the project and related projects in other jurisdictions, or replace the project and similar projects in other jurisdictions with better projects.
+The planning team will use their assessment to amend the project and related projects in other jurisdictions, allocate additional resources to achieve the desired outcome for the project and related projects in other jurisdictions with better projects.